data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 * See how the Language facet updates

 ##Rows and Records
 OpenRefine has two modes of viewing data 'Rows' and 'Records'.
-So far we've been using the Rows mode, where each row represents a single "record" in the data set - in this case, an article.
+So far we've been using the Rows mode, where each row represents a single record in the data set - in this case, an article.
 In Records mode, OpenRefine can link together multiple rows as belonging to the same Record.

 How this works can be seen in the next exercise...

 ###Exercise 5: Split author names into separate cells
 If you look at the Author column you should be able to see that there are multiple names in each cell separated by the pipe symbol "|".
 To work with the author names effectively we need to split them into separate cells:
 * Click the dropdown menu at the top of the Author column
-* Choose Edit cells->Split multi-valued cells
+* Choose 'Edit cells->Split multi-valued cells'
 * In the prompt type the | symbol and click 'OK'
     * Note that the rows are still numbered sequentially
 * Click the 'Records' option to change to Records mode